 - 1.1.
 The proposed LTP Delivery Plan 2022/25 sets out the Council's approach to delivering highways and transport infrastructure improvements across the borough.
 The capital programme covers five broad areas of work: - Highways maintenance (carriageways and footways, street lighting and highway structures) - Traffic - Road safety - Public transport - Active travel (cycling, walking and Public Rights of Way) - 1.2.
 The main objectives of the programme are to address the eight LTP transport challenges identified in the LTP Strategy (2016): - Enable sustainable growth through effective transport provision. - Improve journey times and reliability by reducing congestion. - Support regeneration and employment by connecting people to education, training and jobs. - Enable disadvantaged groups or people living in disadvantaged areas to connect with employment, health, social and leisure opportunities. - Provide safe access and reduce the risk of loss, death or injury due to transport collisions or crime. - Improve the health of individuals by encouraging and enabling more physically active travel. - Improve the journey experience on the local transport network. - Ensure transport contributes to environmental excellence, improved air quality and reduced greenhouse gas emissions. - 1.3.
 In addition, delivery of projects utilising LTP capital funding will help deliver the aims and objectives of a range of other Council plans and strategies including the Local Plan and NELC Carbon Roadmap. - 1.4.
-The DFT are yet to announce LTP capital allocations for 2022/23 and therefore the current programme is based on receiving a similar level of capital funding from the DFT as in 2021/22 (£3.981m).
+The DFT have confirmed that LTP capital allocation for 2022/23 will be the same as 2021/22.
 This comprises: